Thailand ‘halts’ peace agreement with Cambodia hailed by Trump after landmine explosion injures troops

 An initial ceasefire between the two Southeast Asian countries was agreed on July 28 after the US president held calls with the respective leaders.
 Thailand and Cambodia then signed a peace declaration in Malaysia in late October in a ceremony witnessed by Trump and Malaysian Prime Minister Anwar Ibrahim.

+Trump hailed the declaration as further proof of his ability to end wars but within less than a fortnight the agreement has begun fraying.

-On Monday, the supreme commander Thailand’s armed forces, Gen. Ukris Boontanondha said he was “halting all agreements until Cambodia clearly and sincerely demonstrates that it will not be ‘hostile’,” according to a Facebook post from Thailand’s armed forces.
+On Monday, the supreme commander of Thailand’s armed forces, Gen. Ukris Boontanondha, said he was “halting all agreements until Cambodia clearly and sincerely demonstrates that it will not be ‘hostile’,” according to a Facebook post from Thailand’s armed forces.

+Thailand’s Minister of Foreign Affairs Sihasak Phuangketkeow said they would clarify their decision to Washington.

 The apparent major U-turn came after a landmine explosion injured four Thai soldiers in Sisaket province, northeastern Thailand, on the volatile border with Cambodia Monday.